It’s not too late for you! Discover the 7 baby products I wish I had known about that would’ve made caring for my baby much easier.

 In the meantime, these arms can startle a baby awake or make him cry.
 Reflex aside, babies also grew comfortable in our wombs, encased in fetal position.

-In my day, the only options I had to keep my baby’s arms in place was to swaddle him.
+The only option I had to keep my baby’s arms in place was to swaddle him.
 Loose blankets worked all right until my babies learned how to undo them.
 Velcro swaddles were an upgrade, especially since they cut down on the number of swaddling steps.

-So when I visited a friend and saw her baby in the Magic Sleepsuit, I was amazed.
+When I visited a friend and saw her baby in the Magic Sleepsuit, I was intrigued.
 Here was a different way to keep the baby’s arms in place while still giving her freedom to move.
 The sleep suit also works well to transition babies out of swaddles and acts as a go-between to sleeping unswaddled.

 Alone with two babies, I had to get creative with putting them to sleep throughout the day.
 I relied on many gadgets, from swings to swaddles to pacifiers, but one thing I wish I had was the Snuggle Me Organic.

-Mia created this unique pillow because she too is a twin mom and understood all too well the juggling act between putting two babies to sleep.
-Without anyone to help hold a baby, she created a pillow that uses the baby’s weight to sink it in place, giving the baby a feeling of being held.
+The founder created this unique pillow because she too was a twin mom and understood the juggling act between putting two babies to sleep.
+Without anyone to help hold a baby, she created a pillow that uses the baby’s weight to sink him in place, giving him the feeling of being held.

-This would’ve helped a lot for those crazy days when I didn’t have enough arms to hold the babies.
+This would’ve helped a lot for those crazy days when I didn’t have enough arms to hold both my babies.

 4. White noise apps

 My husband and I saw the benefits of white noise even with our eldest.
-Without that continuous sound, any other noise would startle our baby awake.
-Plus, it also helped muffle his newborn sounds that would often wake us up in the middle of the night.
+Without that continuous sound, any noise would startle our baby awake.
+Plus, it also helped muffle his newborn sounds that would often wake us up in the middle of the night (we shared a room).

 Enter white noise apps that allows you to download all sorts of white noise, from smooth quiet ones to loud static.
 You can set a timer and turn it off and on with one touch.
 This was exactly what I was looking for back when we’d been looping static noise.